heysokam/idtech3-modules/readme.md

 - [x] Manual Memory Management System (Zone+Hunk allocation)
 - [x] BSP loading (full spec, including patches)
 - [x] Collision resolution system
+- [x] Simplified bbox-to-bsp solving code, with no dependencies and no loading

 TODO:
 - [ ] Disconnect the collision system from memory allocation.
 Should take a pointer to the data as input instead.
+  - [x] bbox-to-bsp only
+  - [ ] full bsp spec
 - [ ] Disconnect BSP loading from memory allocation.
 Should return the data instead.
 - [ ] Script to generate Single Header modules from the code, in stb_ style.